Skip to main content

 Before you use this notice

-Florida courts can apply the § 83.56(3) notice form strictly, and notices that depart from the statutory language, miscount the deadline, omit the county, or combine rent with non-rent charges can be challenged or rejected.
-This notice is drafted to track the statutory form.
+Florida prescribes statutory form language.
+The notice should identify the rent owed, the premises address including county, the deadline to pay or deliver possession, and the landlord or authorized agent.
+Notices that depart from the statutory language, miscount the deadline, omit the county, or mix rent with unsupported non-rent charges can be challenged or rejected.

 What happens after service